EEVEEzz/tech-ticket/README.md

 1. Run Production Build

   - `npm run build` will start the Vite Production build.
+  - runs the script `npm install && npm install --prefix frontend  && npm run build --prefix frontend`

+  - This installs both frontend and backend dependencies and starts the `npx vite build` script to start the Vite Production build.
-   - afterwards run `npm start`
+  - afterwards, run `npm start`

    > be sure that your `.env` is using `NODE_ENV='production'`